 How are children and young people with SEND helped to access activities outside of the classroom?

 All children and young people are included in activities and trips following risk assessments where needed and in accordance with duties under the Equalities Act 2010.
 We talk to parents and young people when planning trips so that everyone is clear about what will happen.

-There is information about activities and events for disabled children and those with SEN in Oxfordshire in the Family Information Directory: http://fisd.oxfordshire.gov.uk/kb5/oxfordshire/fsd/disabilities.page
+There is information about activities and events for disabled children and those with SEND in Oxfordshire in the Family Information Directory: http://fisd.oxfordshire.gov.uk/kb5/oxfordshire/fsd/disabilities.page

 Oxfordshire’s accessibility strategy can be read at: http://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/documents/SEN/guidance/Schools_Accessibility_Strategy.pdf

-What do we do to support the wellbeing of children/young people with SEN?
+What do we do to support the wellbeing of children/young people with SEND?

 All children have the opportunity to share their views through their school council representatives and through pupil surveys.

 We encourage all new children to visit the school before starting.
 For children/young people with SEND we may arrange additional visits.
 We arrange extra visits for pupils with SEND who are transitioning to new classes if we think they would benefit from these.